 Every other year stick a sharp knife into the ground and see if any roots have grown out of the top of the pot.
 If they have, cut the roots away from the tree.

-Most plants have specific crops they do well with when planted near each other.
 These are the plants you’ll want near your fig trees:

 How to Harvest and Store Your Figs